AlinaaMoskalenko/test/README.md

 ## How to create react app

-1. In the directory you can run:
+1. In the directory with your project (directory where you want create new project) you can run:

 ### `npm install -g create-react-app`